 16. How many guests may graduates invite?

 Each graduate is entitled to up to 15 tickets, by request.
 On the registration form, families will tell us how many tickets are needed.
-If the number is 15 or less, we will send the number of tickets requested prior to the event.
 If graduates need more than 15 tickets, we will try our best to accommodate the request, but this will depend on the total number of tickets requested by all participants.
 Requests for more than 15 tickets will be filled on a first-come, first-served basis, based upon the date we receive registration.
+All tickets will be available to be picked up when the graduate checks in on Friday at 5:00 p.m.
 Please note that the event will be open to all CHEA Convention attendees, but priority seating will be available to guests with tickets.

 17. Do parents and graduates need tickets?

-Graduating seniors do not need a ticket; however, parents and other guests do.
+Graduating seniors do not need tickets; however, parents and other guests do.
 Again, if 15 tickets will not be enough for a graduate’s family and friends who would like to celebrate with them by attending the ceremony, register early and request the number of tickets that you need.
+All tickets will be available to be picked up when the graduate checks in on Friday at 5:00 p.m.

 18. Is there a dress code for parents or guests?